-The teen rom-com genre receives a slight makeover with Greg Berlanti's tale of a closeted high school student named Simon who struggles to come out about his sexuality to his friends, parents and local community.
+The teen rom-com genre receives a slight makeover with Greg Berlanti's tale of a closeted high school student named Simon who struggles to come out about his sexuality to his friends, family and local community.
 Love, Simon takes this once taboo topic to the forefront of mainstream cinema, which is a true testament to the progress our culture has made regarding personal views and opinions on homosexuality.
 However, as the film also refuses to ignore, we still have so much further we can go as a society.

 On the surface Simon Spier (Nick Robinson) is your average 17 year old.
 He has a close-knit group of friends whom he drives to school every morning and hangs out with every weekend, and he's even involved in the school musical.
 But unlike most kids his age, Simon is gay and he's been keeping it a secret from everyone for years.
-Yet, when a fellow student posts an anonymous message on a social media platform expressing his frustration with hiding his sexuality from the world, the post resonates with Simon and prompts him to begin a pen-pal relationship with his classmate that ultimately could jeopardize both of their secrets.
+Yet, when a fellow student posts an anonymous message on a social media platform expressing his frustration with hiding his sexuality from the world, the post resonates with Simon and prompts him to begin a pen-pal relationship with his unknown classmate that ultimately could jeopardize both of their secrets.